pahihu/mumps/manual.md

 [Structured System Variables](#ssvns)

 ## Foreword

-I need to solve problems.
-To solve a problem I need tools.
-Think of MUMPS such a tool, which gets the job done simply and efficiently.
-MV1R2DEV is small and efficient like a Swiss army knife.
+MV1 and its derivative MV1R2DEV is small and efficient like a Swiss army knife.
 I do not repeat the MUMPS V1 manual of Ray Newman which can be get at http://sf.net/projects/mumps.
-Beware it is not a pure MUMPS-1995 implementation which is the goal of MUMPS V1.
-MV1R2DEV wants to be practical.
+Beware it is not a pure MUMPS-1995 implementation.
+If you want a MUMPS which does not contain implementation specific commands and functions use MV1.

 ## Features

-#### Adaptive daemon rest time
+### Adaptive daemon rest time

 By default MUMPS starts up a write daemon per 10 jobs up to a maximum of 10 write daemons.
 The MUMPS engine and the daemons are connected by two